Immigration to New Zealand: Migration from 1840

 European migration has resulted in a deep legacy being left on the social and political structures of New Zealand.
 Early visitors to New Zealand included whalers, sealers, missionaries, mariners, and merchants, attracted to natural resources in abundance.

-New Zealand was administered from New South Wales from 1788 and the first permanent settlers were Australians.
+New Zealand was temporarily administered from New South Wales from January 1840 until it became a separate Crown colony on 3 May 1841, with William Hobson serving its first governor.
+Some of the first permanent settlers were Australians.
 Some were escaped convicts, and others were ex-convicts that had completed their sentences.
 Smaller numbers came directly from Great Britain, Ireland, Germany (forming the next biggest immigrant group after the British and Irish), France, Portugal, the Netherlands, Denmark, The United States, and Canada.

-In 1840 representatives of the British Crown signed the Treaty of Waitangi with 240 Māori chiefs throughout New Zealand, motivated by plans for a French colony at Akaroa and land purchases by the New Zealand Company in 1839.
-British sovereignty was then proclaimed over New Zealand in May 1840 and by 1841 New Zealand had ceased being an Australian colony.
+In February 1840 representatives of the British Crown signed the Treaty of Waitangi with 240 Māori chiefs throughout New Zealand, motivated by plans for a French colony at Akaroa and land purchases by the New Zealand Company in 1839.
+British sovereignty was then proclaimed over New Zealand in May 1840.
+By May 1841, New Zealand had become a Crown colony.
+Since the signing of the Treaty of Waitangi, differences between the English and Māori versions of the text have fuelled debate in New Zealand society and politics over whether Māori tribes ceded sovereignty to the Crown.
+This has complicated Māori-Crown relations.
+During the 19th and 20th centuries, Māori lost much of their land to government confiscations during the New Zealand Wars and for public works purchases.
+Following the Second World War, Māori calls for the Government to honour the Treaty led to the establishment of the Waitangi Tribunal in 1975 to consider Treaty breaches and facilitate compensation to Māori for confiscated land and resources.